doxinggirl/Candy/README.md

 🎉 If you see an error message, it means your PC is not infected with Witch.
 <p>🗑️ If you see a folder and an infected.txt file, your PC is infected with Witch.
 Please change your Discord password and take other necessary precautions immediately.

+---

 ## 🤝 Contributing

 Thank you for your interest in contributing to this project!
 Whether you want to **Report a Bug**, **Submit a Pull Request**, or **Suggest an Improvement**, your input is truly appreciated.
 To make the process easier for everyone, please check out our **[Contributing Guidelines](CONTRIBUTING.md)**.

 You can also support the development of this software by making a **Donation**.
 Your support helps bring **Better and More refined projects** to life.

+---

 ## 🙌 Acknowledgments
 This project draws inspiration from various infostealers.
 Special thanks to:
 - [k4itrun/Wish](https://github.com/k4itrun/wish) - Name Ideas.
 - [addi00000/Empyrean](https://www.youtube.com/watch?v=dQw4w9WgXcQ) - the person who originally came up with the idea for Witch.
 Without Empyrean, Witch would not exist.
 - [Aspw-w/Python-test](https://github.com/Aspw-w/Python-Test) - Thanks to aspw-w for reminding me about the friend invite generation feature.

+---

+## 🔎 Detection Tools
+Detection tools for the Witch Stealer are currently in development It will take at least a week to complete, as even developers are finding it difficult to deobfuscate.<br>

+---

 ### ⚠️ Disclaimer